seattleacademy/faceCam/README.md

         })

         drawFaceRecognitionResults(results);
+        updateStatus('');
     }

 ```
-5. Confirm that you can change each named person with a new name and that it recognizes learned faces
+5. Confirm that status is updated as page loads and new images are recognized
-6. This step can be checked at https://github.com/seattleacademy/faceCam/tree/step10
+6. This step can be checked at https://github.com/seattleacademy/faceCam/tree/step11